National Association of Attorneys General

-Attorney General Wayne Stenehjem was born in Mohall, North Dakota.
+Attorney General Wayne Stenehjem was born in Mohall, N.D.
 He graduated from the University of North Dakota and received his law degree from the UND School of Law in 1977.
 He is married to Beth Bakke Stenehjem and has a son, Andrew.

 Stenehjem was elected to the North Dakota House of Representatives in 1976, serving for two terms until his election to the ND Senate in 1980.
-He served continuously in the Senate until his election to the Office of Attorney General.
+He served for twenty years in the Senate until his election to the Office of Attorney General.
 Stenehjem served on the Judiciary Committee throughout his tenure in the Legislature, and was Chairman of the Senate Judiciary Committee from 1995-2000.
 He was elected President Pro Tempore of the Senate for the 1999 Legislative Session.
 In January 2001, Stenehjem was sworn in as the State’s 29th Attorney General.
-He was reelected in 2004 for a second, two year, term.
+He was reelected in 2004, 2006, 2010, and 2014.

 Since taking office Wayne has:

 - Made drug enforcement a priority, proposing legislation to developing a drug enforcement initiative which coordinates law enforcement, health and human service agencies, and as well as addiction counseling, youth education, and stronger penalties for offenders.

 - Launched the state's sex offender website to provide parents and other concerned citizens with access to information about the most dangerous sex offenders in the state.

 - Worked to enact and enforce legislation to curb methamphetamine (meth) use and addiction in the state by restricting retail sales of certain products used to manufacture meth, to provide mandatory treatment for drug offenders, and increase criminal penalties for drug offenders which has resulted in a dramatic reduction in the production and use of meth in North Dakota.

 - Established the state's Do Not Call list, giving North Dakota consumers welcome relief from unwanted telemarketing calls.